Konilo/purchasing-power/etl/README.md

 # Setting up a PostgreSQL server for development
 ## Install PostgreSQL
-- Install psql server (port 5432 as usual for psql), cf. [here](https://www.codecademy.com/article/installing-and-using-postgresql-locally)
+- Install PSQL server (port 5432 as usual for PSQL), cf. [here](https://www.codecademy.com/article/installing-and-using-postgresql-locally).
 - Check that it works:
-    - Windows `"C:\Program Files\PostgreSQL\<version>\bin\psql.exe" --username postgres`
+    - Windows: `"C:\Program Files\PostgreSQL\<version>\bin\psql.exe" --username postgres`
-    - Linux `psql --username postgres`
+    - Linux and Mac: `psql --username postgres`

 ## Configure PostgreSQL for remote access
 ### On the server
-- Get the IP address of the machine where the psql server is running:
+- Get the IP address of the machine where the PSQL server is running:
     - Windows: in powershell, run `ipconfig` and look for the IPv4 address of the network adapter you're using ("Carte Ethernet vEthernet (WSL (Hyper-V firewall))", in my case).
-    - Linux: `hostname -I`.
+    - Linux and Mac: `hostname -I`.
-- In `postgresql.conf`, leave as is if there's `listen_addresses = '*'`.
+- Leave `postgresql.conf` as is if you find `listen_addresses = '*'`.
 Otherwise, change it to `listen_addresses = 'localhost, <IPv4 from above>'`.
 - In `pg_hba.conf`, add `host    all             all             <IPv4 from above>/32           md5`.
     - `/32` marks the IP address as exact, by opposition to an IP address range.
-- Restart psql:
+- Restart PSQL:
     - Windows: cf. "Restart PostgreSQL from the command line" [here](https://www.postgresqltutorial.com/postgresql-administration/restart-postgresql-windows/).
-    - Linux: `sudo systemctl restart postgresql`.
+    - Linux and Mac: `sudo systemctl restart postgresql`.

 ### In the docker container
-- Try `psycopg2.connect(host=x, port=x, dbname=x, user=x, password=x)`.
+- In the python inerpreter, run `psycopg2.connect(host=<>, port=<x>, dbname=<x>, user=<x>, password=<x>)`.
-- If it doesn't work, in the Windows firewall, try adding an inbound rule to allow inbound connections via the 5432 port, cf. [here](https://stackoverflow.com/a/41455744).
+- For Windows: if the above command fails, in the Windows firewall, try adding an inbound rule to allow inbound connections via the 5432 port, cf. [here](https://stackoverflow.com/a/41455744).

 ## Prepare the database
 ### Create the database
 - Connect to PSQL CLI with the default superuser:
     ```shell
-    <psql executable> --username postgres
+    <PSQL executable> --username postgres
     ```
 - Create the database:
     ```sql
     CREATE DATABASE purchasing_power;
     ```

 ### Create an admin user for the database
 - Create an admin user for the database:
     ```sql
     CREATE USER admin WITH PASSWORD '<password>';
     ```
-- Grant the user all privileges on the database:
+- Grant the admin user all privileges on the database:
     ```sql
     GRANT ALL PRIVILEGES ON DATABASE purchasing_power TO admin;
     ```

 ### Create a dataflow user for the database
-- Run:
+- Create the dataflow user:
     ```sql
     CREATE USER dataflow WITH PASSWORD '<password>';
     ```

 ### Create the schemas
-- Reconnect to the database with the admin user via the PSQL CLI.
+- Reconnect to the purchasing_power database with the admin user via the PSQL CLI.
+    ```sql
+    exit
+    ```
     ```shell
-    <psql executable> --username admin --dbname purchasing_power
+    <PSQL executable> --username admin --dbname purchasing_power
     ```
-- In the psql shell, run:
+- Create the schemas:
     ```sql
     CREATE SCHEMA raw;
     CREATE SCHEMA enriched;